PabloMugica/nodbdb/README.md

 - Query a csv file
 - Query a json file
 ### Futures
-- Make this a CLI tool
+- Make this a CLI tool through Python Fire